 - Do a thorough physical examination, looking at your child’s weight and growth and looking for any physical abnormalities

 - Do any tests that might be needed.
-Testing would depend on your child’s symptoms and physical examination, and could include blood tests, urine tests. or imaging such as x-rays or MRIs
+Testing would depend on your child’s symptoms and physical examination, and could include blood tests and a urine test.

 - Decide if a visit with a psychologist or other mental health professional would be helpful.